PavanRangani/docs/docs/prd/estate-plan/will.md

 - Show proper message while no records available.
 - Column Name : `Date` & `Notes`.
   -  `Date`
-     -  Shows date of amendment.
+     -  Shows date of Execution.
-     -  We don't have an amendment date for the initial version, so we will show `Initial version` for the first records.
   -  `Notes`
-     -  Shows note of amendment.
+     -  Shows summary of Will.
 When Notes is too long it will be shown in multiple line (Never show ellipses)
-     -  We don't have an amendment note for the initial version, so we will show `-` for the first records.
 - Records will be shown in ascending order of date.
 Oldest record will be shown at top.
 - Notes column maximum width should be 1000px.
 - When Notes is too long it will be shown in multiple line (Never show ellipses)